samliu21/nytec-app/README.md

     <img src="assets/admin-screen.png" width=33%>
 </div>

-## New Update Procedure
+## Pushing a New Update
-1. Make the appropriate changes to the codebase, preferrably in another branch.
-2. Run `expo publish` will push changes directly into the app store.
+1. Run `expo publish` to push changes directly into the app store.
-3. You may need to upload a new build to the App or Play store if `expo publish` does not suffice.
+2. You may need to upload a new build to the App or Play store if `expo publish` does not suffice (e.g. the changes are large).

 ## Overview